FAQ and General information:

-Any tuning is possible but we like standard tuning: Two identical necks.
+Any tuning is possible, but we prefer standard tuning:

 16-string guitar: 8+8 setup: F#BEADGBE + F#BEADGBE

 8-string bass: G D A E + G D A E

 10-string bass: G D A E B + G D A E B

 12-string bass: C G D A E B + C G D A E B